xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/response-formatting.md

 This warning indicates that the server is [amendment blocked](amendments.html#amendment-blocked-servers) and can no longer remain synced with the XRP Ledger.

-The server administrator must [upgrade `rippled`](install-rippled.html) to a version that supports the activated amendments.
+The server administrator must [upgrade <span class="code-snippet">rippled</span>](install-rippled.html) to a version that supports the activated amendments.

 ### 1003.
 This is a reporting server
 [New in: rippled 1.7.0][]